 Downtown Diner - Olathe, Kansas

-Downtown Diner opened on August 9, 2011.
+Downtown Diner opened in 2011 and we were among their first customers.
 It is located just a few blocks east of the Johnson County Courthouse in Olathe, Kansas.
-The restaurant is owned by Rich and Sue Caines who used to operate the restaurant at the Double Nickel.
-Rich runs the kitchen, while Sue runs the front of the house.
+The restaurant was started by Rich and Sue Caines who used to operate the restaurant at the Double Nickel.
+Family situation resulted in the Caines selling Downtown Diner in November 2018.
+But in February 2020, the Caines took over the restaurant again and after being closed for a couple of weeks, reopened to the delight of long time customers.

-Downtown Diner has much of the same menu that the Caines had at their previous location and the first item I tried (the Heart Stopper) was a real treat.
-The intentionally unhealthy sandwich uses grilled cheese sandwiches for each bun, with 2 hamburger patties, mozzarella sticks, onion rings, bacon & BBQ sauce in between.
-For $10.99 it comes with an order of fries.
+Another of the specialty burgers which Down Town Diner is known for is the Heart Stopper The intentionally unhealthy sandwich uses grilled cheese sandwiches for each bun, with 2 1/4 pound hamburger patties, mozzarella sticks, onion rings, bacon & BBQ sauce in between.
+For $13.99 it comes with an order of fries.
 I think grilled jalapeno slices and onion would take this sandwich to the top.

-The Downtown Diner has a large smoker in the back and both smoked meats & beans are prepared there.
-The beans are sweet, but a little runny.
-The baby back ribs have been a little dry but the other meats have been much better and the beef brisket was very tender, moist and flavorful.
-If you are at Downtown Diner on a day when they offer bacon explosion sliders as a special, I recommend giving them a try.
+The Downtown Diner has a large smoker in the back where the smoked meats are prepared.
+The baby back ribs have been a little dry but the other meats have been much better and the beef brisket was very tender, moist and flavorful

 The rings and fries are pretty good for frozen, but if they were replaced by fresh made fries and onion rings, Downtown Diner would be spectacular.